Our Services

 Helpful Resources

-See below for important red flags like compulsive or risky behavior, insomnia with high energy, or mood shifts, and for a clear action plan to review recent medication changes and timing, talk openly, consider ED screening, and contact a clinician or seek urgent care when indicated.
+Watch for red flags, including compulsive or risky sexual behavior, insomnia paired with high energy, mood swings, or hypersexuality, which may signal a serious side effect.
+A clear action plan helps: review recent medication changes and dosing timing, talk openly with your partner and prescriber, consider ED screening if relevant, and contact a clinician or seek urgent care if symptoms feel out of control.

 The short answer is yes—certain medications can increase sexual desire.
 But the full picture is more nuanced.
 Libido is influenced by hormones, brain chemistry, mental health, and relationship factors.
 Medication can affect any of these systems.